Opinion: Even if You Hate the Idea, Windows Users Should Want Windows 10 S To Succeed

 It's easy provided that the PC you own 1. allows customizing Secure Boot and 2. is compatible with Linux drivers.

 Only PCs shipped with Windows 8 or earlier are required to allow the owner of a PC to disable or customize UEFI's Secure Boot feature.
 On PCs shipped with Windows 10, the PC maker can choose to make Secure Boot either open or closed.
 (The FSF uses the term Restricted Boot [fsf.org] to refer to Secure Boot that the PC's owner cannot control.)
-I haven't tried a Windows 10 S device myself, but imagine that al
+I haven't tried a Windows 10 S device myself, but imagine that all such devices have Restricted Boot, just as all Windows RT tablets had Restricted Boot.
+Someone stuck with a device with Restricted Boot will have to buy a new PC.

+And even if a PC does boot non-Microsoft operating systems, I've seen cases where one or more of WLAN, Bluetooth, audio, and suspend is broken under Linux.
+Someone who spends several gigabytes of monthly data transfer quota to download a Live USB distribution only to discover that Linux cannot use essential features of his PC chipset will have to buy a new PC.

 Re: (Score:2)